-9.11 Institutions which are not G-SIBs or D-SIBs that, as at 1 January 2022, have been notified by the Bank that their end-state MREL is expected to exceed minimum capital requirements may also request the flexible add-on mentioned in paragraph 9.9.
-The Bank may grant the add-on at its discretion, acting on the basis of the principles set out in paragraph $9.9{7.1}$ including the obligation principle that the transitional period for an institution isshould be as short as possible practicable.
+9.11 Institutions which are not G-SIBs or D-SIBs that, as at 1 January 2022, have been notified by the Bank that their end-state MREL is expected to exceed minimum capital requirements, may also request the flexible add-on mentioned in paragraph 9.9.
+The Bank may grant the add-on at its discretion, acting on the basis of the principles set out in paragraph 9.9, including the obligationprinciple that the transitional period for an institution isshould be as short as possiblepracticable.

-9.12 The Bank reserves the right, on an institution-specific basis, to set an earlier compliance date during the transitional period for interim and/or end-state MRELs, for example where the Bank has concerns about the resolvability of a group or institution, or set a shorter notice period or period to T, if an institution is unable to provide the Bank with sufficient notice of when it expects to exceed 40,000-80,000 transactional accounts or total assets of £1520 billion.
+9.12 The Bank reserves the right, on an institution-specific basis, to set an earlier compliance date during the transitional period for interim and/or end-state MRELs, for example where the Bank has concerns about the resolvability of a group or institution, or set a shorter notice period to T, if an institution is unable to provide the Bank with sufficient notice of when it expects to exceed 40,000-80,000 transactional accounts or total assets of £15either £25 billion or £40 billion as applicable.

-The Bank may set further 'transitional' MRELs or make other adjustments, 9.13 including after the end of the initial transitional period, if the necessary MREL for an institution changes- or there is a change in an institution's group corporate structure.
-This might occur, for example, as a result of a notification to the Bank by an SDDT under paragraph 4.12, a merger or acquisition, if the preferred resolution strategy applicable to the institution changes, or if the regulatory requirements for the institution change in a way that affects its MREL, or the MREL eligibility of its liabilities.
-The Bank will determine the appropriate transitional period or other adjustment on an institutionspecific basis, having regard to the principle that the transitional period should be as short as practicable.
+9.13 The Bank may set further 'transitional' MRELs or make other adjustments, including after the end of the initial transitional period, if the necessary MREL for an institution changes- or there is a change in an institution's group corporate structure.
+This might occur, for example, as a result of a merger or acquisition, if the preferred resolution strategy applicable to the institution changes, or if the regulatory requirements for the institution change in a way that affects its MREL- or the MREL eligibility of its liabilities.
+The Bank will determine the appropriate transitional period or other adjustment on an institution-specific basis, having regard to the principle that the transitional period should be as short as practicable.
 The Bank would expect to determine similar transitional arrangements for a group's internal MREL as for its external MREL.
-However, where groups are already subject to external MREL in excess of minimum capital requirements, the Bank will determine the appropriate transitional periodarrangements to meet internal MREL on an institution-specific basis for any subsidiaries or subgroups that are newly designated as material.
+However, where groups are already subject to external MREL in excess of minimum capital requirements, the Bank will determine the appropriate transitional periodarrangements to meet internal MREL on an institution-specific basis for any subsidiaries or sub-groups that are newly designated as material.